tchoi8/tchoi8.github.io/_posts/2014-04-15-memory-class-ITP.md

 layout: post
 title: To Remember and Forget - Memory and Machine
 excerpt:  A class at New York University's ITP
-tags:
-- research
-- collaboration
 categories:
-- proposal
+- blog
 ---

 *This is a class proposal for <a href="http://itp.nyu.edu/sigs/program/">NYU ITP</a> in Fall of 2014.*

 To Remember and Forget: Memory and Machine
-====

 What happens in our brain when we remember and when we forget?
 How is our sense of memory transforming with computational technology in daily life?
 How do we rely on the mobile devices to assist memory and store in permanent storage?
 By asking these questions, we begin to understand various factors that are mediating sense of presence and memory.